AdobeDocs/analytics-platform.en/help/troubleshooting/vrs-dataview-sandbox-adc.md

 * Allows for custom naming of Event, Session & Person containers.
 * Supports custom calendar options.

-A data views does not:
+A data view does not:

 * Directly provide a means for combining report suites or other datasets.
 However, because a data view sits on top of a CJA connection and a connection may be used to combine multiple report suites and/or other datasets, the combined data from the CJA connection is available for use in all data views based on that connection.